 - Whisk the oil, vinegar, ginger juice, honey and salt

-- Pour over the sale and toss to coat
+- Pour over the salad and toss to coat

 - Garnish with crushed toasted almonds